rohanbansal12/ml-stuff/RL/README.md

 - Learning is noisy
 - Often collapses unless LR carefully tuned
 - For simple CartPole, it works reasonably well
-    - Reaches a max of around 480 in ~500 episodes and is able to maintain performance above 460 for a while.
+    - Reaches an average return of 500 in around 250 episodes and training is quite stable for chosen hyperparameters
+    - After a bit, it then crashes and seems to oscillate for a while before getting back to 500 again
 ---